Treatment for myeloma

 They are usually given in tablet form but can also be given into your vein.

 Steroids do have side-effects like weight gain and raised blood sugar levels.
 Your doctor will give you more details about these side-effects beforehand.
-See the booklet called Understanding Chemotherapy.
+See the booklet called Understanding Chemotherapy and Other Cancer Drugs.

 This therapy uses the body´s immune system to treat cancer.
 The most common drugs used in myeloma are: